ocastilloreyes/petgem/doc/source/Tutorial.rst

 #.
 Interpolation of electromagnetic responses & post-processing parallel stage
 #.
 Finally the solution can be stored by calling ``postprocess()`` method.
 Current version support hdf5.

-Based on previous work-flow, any 3D CSEM modelling requires the following input files:
+Based on previous work-flow, any 3D CSEM/MT modelling requires the following input files:

 #.
 A mesh file (current version supports Gmsh meshes)
 #.
-A conductivity model associated with the materials defined in the mesh file
+A conductivity/resistivity model associated with the materials defined in the mesh file
 #.
 A list of receivers positions in hdf5 format for the electromagnetic responses post-processing
 #.
-A ``params.yaml`` file where are defined the 3D CSEM parameters
+A ``params.yaml`` file where are defined the 3D CSEM/MT parameters
 #.
 A ``petsc.opts`` file where are defined options for `PETSc <https://www.mcs.anl.gov/petsc/>`_ solvers
 #.
 A ``kernel.py`` script which manage the pre-processing and modelling tasks respectively